-FX301, A Nav1.7 Inhibitor for the Treatment of Post-Operative Pain
+PCRX301, a Nav1.7 Inhibitor for the Treatment of Post-Operative Pain

-In September 2019, we entered into an agreement providing Flexion with the global rights to develop and commercialize XEN402, now known as FX301, a Nav1.7 inhibitor.
-Flexion's FX301 program consists of XEN402 formulated for extended release from a thermosensitive hydrogel.
-The initial development of FX301 is intended to support administration as a peripheral nerve block for control of post-operative pain.
-In February 2021, the FDA cleared an IND for FX301, resulting in a \$1.0 million milestone payment due to us, and Flexion anticipates initiating a Phase 1b proof-of-concept clinical trial of popliteal fossa block with FX301 in patients undergoing bunionectomy in the first half of 2021.
-Topline results from that trial could potentially be available in late 2021.
-Pursuant to the terms of the agreement, we are eligible to receive up to an additional \$7.0 million in milestone payments through initiation of a Phase 2 clinical trial.
-For a more detailed description of the terms of this agreement with Flexion, see "-Collaborations, Commercial and License Agreements" below.
+In September 2019, we entered into an agreement providing Flexion Therapeutics, Inc., or Flexion, with the global rights to develop and commercialize XEN402, a Nav1.7 sodium channel inhibitor.
+In November 2021, Pacira BioSciences completed its acquisition of Flexion, including Flexion's global rights to develop and commercialize XEN402, which has been formulated for extended release from a thermosensitive hydrogel and is now known as PCRX301 (previously FX301).
+A Phase 1b proof-of-concept trial is underway evaluating the safety and tolerability of PCRX301 administered as a single-dose, popliteal fossa nerve block in patients undergoing bunionectomy, with topline data potentially available in the second quarter of 2022.
+Pursuant to the terms of the agreement, we have the potential to receive certain clinical, regulatory, and commercial milestone payments, as well as future sales royalties.
+For a more detailed description of the terms of this agreement with Pacira Biosciences, see "-Collaborations, Commercial and License Agreements" below.